vriveraPeersyst/XRPLEVM_Discord_Assistant_v2/README.md

 /xrplevm prompt:"Your question about XRPL EVM"
 ```

-- The bot processes your query via the assistant.
+You can also attach a file or image to supply additional context:
+- **Document Attachment:** Attach a `.txt`, `.md`, `.pdf`, or `.csv` file containing your query or extra details.
+- **Image Attachment:** Attach an image file; the bot will extract text from the image using OCR before processing your prompt.

-- If the response is too long, it will be sent as an attached text file.
+If the bot's response is too long, it will be sent as an attached text file.

 ### Backup & Export